fletchjp/MERG-Arduino-Software/DUE_CBUS.md

 ### CBUS_empty_SAM3X8E_v1

 This is Duncan Greenwood's first example.
 At the moment the code assumes that there will be a button and LEDs for the Slim/Flim change.

+### uCOS-II

+This is a task scheduling library which I have installed which will run on the DUE.
+It is more advanced than the ones I am using on the Arduino.
+I have only a simple led_blink example at the moment which I have run.

 ## CBUS Codes